chef-boneyard/chef-rfc/new/calver.md

 Chef 12.0.0 was released in December 2014, meaning at the time of writing it is rapidly approaching two years old.
 In those two years we have made many improvements to the codebase and moved to deprecate numerous old mis-features and bad APIs.
-We are not faced with the prospect of Chef 13 representing an even bigger compatibility break than Chef 12 was, and even that was a long slog to get the community to upgrade.
+We are now faced with the prospect of Chef 13 representing an even bigger compatibility break than Chef 12 was, and that was a long slog to get the community to upgrade.
 While it may be too late to avert this Chef 13 calamity, if something isn't done it is likely the cycle will repeat and Chef 14 will have all the same problems.